Managing Anxiety

 According to polyvagal theory, there are three rather than two primary nervous system states.
 One system (rest and digest) is about safety, the green or the safe zone, associated with social engagement, compassion, clear thinking, calmness, and regulation of the body.
 This system is the foundation for mental and physical health; it is where we want to stay.
 A second system, the yellow zone, is the traditional sympathetic response, which is associated with fight-flight, panic, restlessness, reactive, rage, and anxiety.
 This system activates when we feel threatened.
 A third system, the red zone, is a shutdown or dissociative state involving blacking out, numbing, hopelessness, helplessness, and inability to engage socially.
 This third system helps us cope when we feel severe danger or are in a life-threatening crisis.
 Sympathetic arousal and vagus nerve shutdown (and possibly two other systems, fawning and appeasement) are natural defense strategies when we feel threatened.
 We respond automatically and viscerally (according to Dr. Porges, neuroceptively) before we are consciously aware.
 These systems take over depending on our perception of safety or threat, regardless of whether there is any real threat.
 One of these systems is always primarily in control, depending on what is happening, and the other two systems provide background support.
 When we are in the green zone, we are more capable of learning new skills, remembering, and interacting with others; the yellow or red zones take over when we are stressed or overwhelmed.

 Polyvagal Theory contributes to understanding how we cope with severe trauma or a life-threatening situation.
 This third component of our nervous system is associated with immobilization, feeling numb, and going into an ancient state of paralysis.
 This happens literally in real life-threatening situations, but it also occurs metaphorically in many other situations in which a person feels overwhelmed.
 After trauma, people often shut down or become unable to cope with the demands of life.
 They may not be able to make decisions, go to certain places, or do certain things that were typical behaviors before the trauma.
 This shift occurs as a result of the trauma and often leaves people feeling stuck or unable to move forward in life.
 When we are threatened, the sympathetic nervous system goes into hyperarousal (fight or flight), or the dorsal vagus nerve shutdown system is activated, and we feel variations of anxiety and other emotions like fear, hatred, and anger.
-If we can regulate our system, we will return to the green zone where we feel calm, safe, and friendly.
+If we can regulate our system, we return to the green zone where we feel calm, safe, and friendly.

 How Anxiety Disorders Develop